inssein/jsfx/README.md

 # todo

-* Need to move jsfx.Filter and jsfx.FilterInterface into the jsfx.filter namespace, but the compilation doesn't work as the single output file is not ordered (BrightnessContrast gets defined before the interface or base class)
 * Get feedback on usage of Typescript (the way files are separated, lack of Uint8TypedArray in UnsharpMask, etc).
 * Figure out how to have certain static variables per WebGL Rendering context.
 I am currently casting to any, and assigning a variable. (vertexBuffer and texCoordBuffer in Shader, frameBuffer in Texture, and shaderCache in Renderer)